manuelbrgr/wedding-rsvp/src/pages/faq/index.en.md

       We are hoping for a rain-free and warm day.
 Historically, the weather in Siena mid-September is lovely and reliable, with the average minimum temperature being 14.2°C and the average maximum daytime temperature lying around 23.5°C. It rains on average a total of 5 days with an average of 57mm.
 We advise putting on sunscreen for our outdoor wedding. 🌡️
   - question: Whom can I contact with questions?
     answer: >
-      Most of the questions should be answered on our website, however if you have problems/questions that you can’t find the answers to here, feel free to ask on Whatsapp/Facebook group or contact us directly.
+      Most of the questions should be answered on our website, however if you have problems/questions that you can’t find the answers to here, feel free to ask on Whatsapp (contact us to be added) or <a href="https://www.facebook.com/groups/1435542876905661" target="_blank"> Facebook</a> group or contact us directly.
 Due to intensive wedding preparations and travel we will have limited possibilities to answer from 05.09.2022, in that case please contact Arthur Chimeno (DE, EN) or Zuzanna Lech (EN, PL). 🤙
   - question: What should I keep in mind when traveling to Italy?
     answer: >
       Many hotels have Italian electricity outlets so bring an adapter.
 Bring sunscreen and mosquito repellant.
 You can drive with 0,5‰ but please be responsible and don’t risk driving if you feel not fit.
 Don’t order pizza with pineapple. 🤌